 Kootenay River Secondary School: Greg Klassen

-Greg Klassen is a 17-year-old student in grade 12 at Kootenay River Secondary School (KRSS).
+Greg Klassen is a student in grade 12 at Kootenay River Secondary School (KRSS).
 Greg was born in Cranbrook, BC and raised in Creston, BC.
 Greg loves Dungeons and Dragons, video games, reading and acting.

 Greg is passionate about creating a safe, open and welcoming environment for everyone and wanted to become a Student Trustee to experience leadership in the real world as well as to advocate for the KRSS student body.
 For Greg, leadership mean representing students, and being a voice for the student body to ensure they are heard.